 Jen Abrams, Hard Conversations Unpacked

-At this moment in time when things are ever shifting, it is critically important that we strive to develop ourselves, not just as educators, but as human beings.
-What can we do to be bigger and better versions of ourselves as collaborative team members and as leaders?
+It is critically important for a healthy, professional school culture, and for student growth that we strive to develop ourselves, not just as educators, but also as emotionally intelligent, psychologically mature systemically aware human beings.
+What can we do to be bigger and better versions of ourselves?
 This workshop, based on Jennifer’s new book, Stretching Your Learning Edges: Growing (Up) at Work, will introduce us to adult developmental theory and to five focused ways we can develop ourselves at work.

 We will build our skills to: